 In case a disaster strikes, you can recover corrupted or missing files of an Azure VM from a cloud-native snapshot or image-level backup.

 You can recover files and folders from the following file systems only:

-Veeam Backup for Microsoft Azure supports file-level restore only for Microsoft Windows basic volumes and dynamic simple volumes with disabled data deduplication.
+Veeam Backup for Microsoft Azure supports file-level restore only for Microsoft Windows basic volumes.

 How File-Level Recovery Works